mxtommy/Kip/README.md

   * Default unit for each unit type in config.
 * Show SignalK status/alert if disconnected
 * Radial/Linear Gauge Zones
+* Hash based routing to be friendly to node server

 ### V0.3
  * Sailing Polars with ChartJS Radar type chart?